MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-overview.md

    > ![Topic details link](media/topic-details-link.PNG)

-You can download information from your customer service sessions over a specified time period by selecting the [Sessions page](analytics-sessions.md).
+You can download information from your customer service sessions by selecting the [Sessions page](analytics-sessions.md).